Fall Activities in Greece That Will Make You Want to Visit Now

 November in Grevena, Macedonia

-Over in Grevena (420 km north of Athens), autumn belongs to the mushrooms.
+Over in Grevena (420 km north of Athens), fall belongs to the mushrooms.

 The forests here are rich with varieties, and locals host foraging tours, cooking events, and even mushroom festivals.